dansmyers/Networks/Sprint-4-TCP_and_Sockets/README.md

 # Sprint 4 &ndash; TCP and Sockets

+Nitish Jagdev
+ On my honor I have not given nor received any unauthorized work or assistance on my work.

+ Team members: Ryan King

+Griffin tried helping me with the jpegs, but I could not get it to work.

 ## Starts Wednesday, 10/28
 ## Deliverables and quiz are due on Wednesday, 11/11